Skip to content

 1. Security Architecture Overview

-ARC-1 enforces authorization at three stacked layers.
-All must allow an operation for it to succeed.
+ARC-1 enforces authorization at three stacked gates.
+All relevant gates must allow an operation for it to succeed.

 Layer What it checks Controlled by

-SAP (Layer 3) SAP authorization objects (S_DEVELOP, S_ADT_RES, etc.) SAP Basis / role admin
+SAP authorization SAP authorization objects (S_DEVELOP, S_ADT_RES, package auth, etc.) SAP Basis / role admin

-Checks are additive: scope check AND safety check AND SAP authorization must all pass.
+Checks are additive: server ceiling AND user scope/profile AND SAP authorization must all pass.
 If any layer blocks, the operation fails.
-The server safety config acts as a hard ceiling — BTP role collections (XSUAA) or IAS group mappings determine which scopes a user receives, and per-user scopes can only restrict further, never expand beyond the server config.
-Layer 2 only applies when running on BTP with XSUAA or IAS authentication; for self-hosted OIDC deployments, scopes come directly from the JWT claims.
+The server safety config acts as a hard ceiling - user scopes can only restrict further, never expand beyond server config.

-For the full two-layer model, scope definitions, and role assignment details, see Authorization & Roles.
+For the full model, scope definitions, API-key profiles, and BTP role mapping, see Authorization & Roles.

 2. Authentication Methods and When to Use Each